Exploring the Rich Heritage of China through the Artifacts in Creation of the Gods

 Jade Yue is an exclusive ritual jade object unique to the Neolithic period of China as well as the Xia-Shang-Zhou era.
 It combined military control, command over warfare and royal power into one ceremonial jade object; hence Yin Shou wields a jade Yue during his coronation ceremony.

 A complete set of jade Yue usually consists of crown decorations, main body, and end ornaments.
 In the Neolithic period, the main body of jade Yue was flat with an axe-like shape: narrow at the top but wider at the blade which curved gently near its tip where there would be small circular perforations.
-During Shang-Zhou periods these circular holes became larger while overall evolved closer to being ring-shaped rather than flat-bladed.
+During Shang-Zhou periods these circular holes became larger while overall structure evolved closer to being ring-shaped rather than flat-bladed.

 12 Helmet